openhive-network/marketing/planning/ReadMe.md

 ### Per diems

 Per diems are funds to ensure everyone has three sufficient meals during a full day of volunteering for Hive.
-Per diems are not meant to reflect local restaurant prices for all means but be a combination of food purcahses from different sources.
+Per diems are not meant to reflect local restaurant prices for all means but be a combination of food purchases from different sources.

 - 30 HBD per day
 - Only issued for event days/full days of work